Ultimate Fighting Championship: 2016 sale to WME-IMG and a new era

 In May 2016, ESPN originally reported that the UFC's parent company Zuffa, LLC was in talks to sell the company for $3.5 billion to $4 billion.
 In 2015, the UFC had a reported EBITDA of $200–250 million.
 No official comment was made from the UFC or Dana White regarding the sale.
 Companies initially interested in the sale were Dalian Wanda Group, China Media Capital, and WME–IMG (Endeavor).

 On July 9, 2016, it was officially announced that the UFC would be sold to a group led by WME–IMG, its owner Silver Lake Partners, Kohlberg Kravis Roberts, and MSD Capital, for $4.025 billion.
 At the time, it marked the largest-ever acquisition in sports.
 Flash Entertainment (owned by the government of Abu Dhabi) retained its 10% minority stake in the company.
 White, who owned 9% of the UFC, stayed, having been given a stake in the new business.
 White remained president.
 Fertitta stepped down as chairman and CEO.
 WME–IMG was renamed Endeavor in September 2017.
-Three years into the Endeavor era, White revealed that an undisclosed company bid $5 billion but Fertittas chose WME–IMG due to a connection they already made with Ari Emanuel.
+Three years into the Endeavor era, White revealed that an undisclosed company bid $5 billion but the Fertittas chose WME–IMG due to a connection they already made with its CEO Ari Emanuel.

 In October 2016, MMAJunkie obtained a UFC financial report released by Endeavor, detailing that the promotion had reached a year-to-year high of $609 million in revenue during 2015.
 76% of the total was credited to "content" revenue, covering media rights, PPV buys and UFC Fight Pass subscriptions; in turn, 42% of content revenue was credited to pay-per-view buys, followed by U.S. and international media rights.